Policies and Procedures

 Additional Admission Information for IMPACT Intern Program or Residency@TCSJ:

 Applicants with revoked credentials and/or credentials flagged with adverse actions will not be admitted to a credential program.
-Once the applicant’s credential status is cleared or re-instated by the California Commission on Teacher Credentialing (CCTC), the applicant may petition for admission to the credential program by submitting a letter explaining the circumstances.
+Once the applicant’s credential status is cleared or re-instated by the California Commission on Teacher Credentialing (CCTC), the applicant may petition for admission to the credential program by submitting a letter to the Academic Review Committee (ARC) explaining the circumstances.
 Each petition will be reviewed, and the applicant will be notified of the admission decision.

-2. Strong letter of introduction from applicant that aligns to College mission.
+• Strong letter of introduction from applicant that aligns to TCSJ’s mission.

 Applicants who are not admitted to TCSJ master’s program must wait a minimum of one year to reapply.

 Students who wish to transfer work from another California Commission Teacher Credentialing (CCTC) approved Clear Induction Administrative program will be granted equivalency if the applicant provides all documents with evidence of completion of work, such as Inquiries, Logs and Reflections.
-A Letter of Good Standing (including work ethic and financial standing) from the previous program is required.
+A Letter of Good Standing (including work ethic) from the previous program is required.

 POLICY